-The cleanroom is open to authorized users day and night every day of the week

-After 17:00 and on weekends, the presence of another authorized user (i.e. "a buddy") is required.
+- The cleanroom is open to authorized users day and night every day of the week - Before 8:00, after 18:00 and on weekends, the presence of another authorized user (i.e. "a buddy") is required. - For any Chemical work, Always work with a cleanroom certified buddy (Until further notice).